pangshumao/DGMSNet/README.md

 # DGMSNet
-This is the official implementation of DGMSNet: Spine Segmentation for MR Image by a Detection-Guided Mixed-supervised Segmentation Network, Medical Image Analysis (minor revision), 2021.
+This is the official implementation of DGMSNet: Spine Segmentation for MR Image by a Detection-Guided Mixed-supervised Segmentation Network, 2021.
 ## Requirements
 - Pytorch 1.7.0
 - Python 3.6.5